rcarrata/ns-gitops/README.md

-# NaaS using GitOps - App of Apps Pattern
+# NaaS using GitOps - Application Sets

 Repository for deploy GitOps examples